Wiessner Wall Rock Climbing

 To access the Wiessner Wall hike up the West Bluff Trail to the lookout above the Cleo Amphitheater.
 Follow a climbers trail 200 feet northeast to a gully that drops down the north side of Turk's Head.
 (To find Turk's Head you can also look at the back of the map handed out at the registration offices).
 Once below Turk's Head turn back to the southwest to find Wiessner Wall.
 Alternatively, you could drop down from the West Bluff Trail to a climbers trail that follows the rim of the Cleo Amphitheater and use the access routes that that enter the amphitheater from the northwest above Cleopatra's Needle.
 From the Needle go northeast about 50 yards.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Wiessner Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Wiessner Wall:

 Featured Route For Wiessner Wall

 Wiessner Face 5.7 5a 15 V+ 13 MVS 4b Wisconsin

 : Devil's Lake

 A Devil's Lake 10-star, mega-classic!
 Perched on the airy right-hand side of one of Devil's Lake's most impressive and imposing walls, Wiessner's Face starts on the right side of Wiessner's Ledge, and negotiates blocky terrain up and right to a good stance above the pine tree.
 From that stance, it links (at a moderate grade) edges and horizontal cracks up what appears from below to be a blank, improbable face.
 Each move up is an exercise in faith, but rest-assured, the holds will present themsel...[more]
 Browse More Classics in Wisconsin

 BETA PHOTO: The northeast end of Wiessner Wall, with Turk's He...

 This wall is a leaders playground, fun for everyone.